tomphill/tailwind-course-starter/README.md

 Recommended that you include the Pretty and Tailwind CSS IntelliSense extensions.
 If you have the IntelliSense that it will allow you to hover on the Tailwind classes to see the output.
+Tailwind does not render dynamically, you should depend of library functionalities to do this for you instead and have those rules supersede Tailwind's.

 ### Build